 India is a colonizer country in the field of Minor Forest wood species, and their diversification, production and utilization there are declared 45,000 plant species arises in India of which is 12% are the global richness of blooming plants and about 33% are local and out of which 3,000 plant species have monetary value (Jain et al., 1987).
 The income from woody species viz.
 Mahua yielding consumable flowers, Mango (Mangifera indica), Ber (Zizyphus mauritiana), Aonla(Emblicaofficinalis),Sal(Shorearobusta),Karanj(Pongamiapinnata),Tendu(Diospyrousmelaonxylon) have been played important role in changing the local economy.
 The minor forest wood species are vital to the economy and livelihood of forest department and local communities in Chhattisgarh, India (Bargah et al., 2024).
 The kawardha district located in state of is Chhattisgarh have kind of diversity in term of Minor Forest wood spices would examine diverse and long range of tree spices including major on like sal (Shorea robusta), teak (Tectona grandis), bamboo species and mixed forests.
 The main gatherers of non-timber forest produce or minor forest wood species are native or tribal inhabitants living near forests (Chandra et al., 2021a; 2021b).
 In Chhattisgarh, these indigenous communities are the largest statistical group, totalling 78.22 lakhs individuals, which makes up 30.62% of the state's occupants (Gupta et al.,2015; Kumar et al., 2022a; 2022b).
 For these communities, collecting minor forest products is a meaningful source of income.
 Chhattisgarh supervise 34 forest divisions through 901 Primary Minor Forest Products Co-operative Societies focused on NTFP collection (Kumar et al., 2023).

-Performed on Documentation of traditional collection methods of different NTFPs in Dhamtari forest area.
+Performed on Ddocumentation of traditional collection methods of different NTFPs in Dhamtari forest area.
 The reveals that the total 41 plants were documented belongs to 16 Tree, 5 Shrubs, 7 herbs, 5 Grasses, 7 Climbers and 1 Bio – products species.
 All NTFPs are not harvested and collected in the study area, a few NTFPs, which have commercial and domestic values in the market, are collected by local people.
 41 different plant species extracted as most abundant NTFPs, which were used for food, fodder, fuel, medicine, household and commercial purpose (Chandel et al., 2018).

 Studies that attention is given to identify and assess the NTFPs based livelihood systems of the forest dwellers in Bilaspur district of Chhattisgarh.
 For this study total 135 NTFPs collecting forest dwellers were randomly selected as the respondents from the three randomly selected blocks of the Bilaspur District.
 This study elucidates that 100.00 percent of the respondents were engaged in NTFPs collection as the sample population was NTFPs gatherers.
 However, 91.85 percent were adopted NTFPs collection + agriculture, kind of occupation.
 Maximum NTFPs were available to the respondents in May month and all sample households were involved in mahua collection.
 The objective and scope of this review paper is 1.
 To assess the species diversity of minor forest wood species 2.
 To analyse the utilization pattern of minor forest wood species by local community 3.
 To provide recommendation for sustainable management and conservation of minor forest wood species (Gupta et al., 2018)